axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

    #.
 Columns section: configure the widget table itself as follows:

       - Enable visibility
+      - Enable quick search by selecting the quick search checkbox
       - Reorder the columns by drag and drop using the arrows |move-expand-vertical|
       - Remove columns